Icon-Newsletter-smaller

 • If you’re mandated to use the Electronic Filing and Payment System (eFPS), file your AITR electronically and pay through the eFPS-AABs where you’re enrolled.

-• If you’re going to settle payments through BIR Taxpayer Software Provider (TSP), you can use GCash, Maya, or MyEG.
+• If you’re going to settle payments through BIR Taxpayer Software Provider (TSP), you can use Maya or MyEG (GCash as a payment method is available).

 BIR Online Payment Tips for First-Time Taxpayers